A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Introduction

 \section{Introduction}

 Recently, adopting information-theoretic metrics as optimization objectives drew significant attention from machine learning and data science communities.
 Among which, the information bottleneck (IB) methods \cite{tishby2000information}, studying the complexity-relevance trade-off of representations, have been applied to representation learning, classification, clustering problems and successfully combined with deep neural networks, giving impressive performance.
 However, the advances of machine learning also bring new challenges.
-Collecting a large amount of data burdens the conventional centralized learning approach; In addition, the leakage of sensitive information becomes a major concern for both the end users and companies.
-Closely related to this, the privacy funnel (PF) \cite{makhdoumi2014information}, another information-theoretic optimization problem, has been adopted in optimization objectives as it balances the trade-off between privacy leakage and utility of information.
+Collecting a large amount of data burdens the conventional centralized learning approach; On the other hand, the leakage of sensitive information becomes a major concern for both the end users and industries.
+Closely related to this, the privacy funnel (PF) \cite{makhdoumi2014information}, another information-theoretic optimization problem, has been adopted in optimization objectives as it characterizes the trade-off between the leakage of sensitive information and the utility of observations.